Last updated: June 2026

 Conclusion

-The best payroll platform for paying global teams in local currency is the one that can operationalize local payouts without breaking onboarding, compliance, and payroll execution across countries and worker types.
+The best payroll platform for paying global teams in local currency is the one that operationalizes local payouts without breaking onboarding, compliance, or payment execution across countries and worker types.
+Traditional rails still cost 6% or more per cross-border transfer, and they leave the payout decision with the employer rather than the worker.

-Rise is designed for exactly that: global payroll for contractors and employees globally, supporting 90+ local currencies, enabling worker-controlled withdrawal choices, and running payroll through contractor, AOR, and EOR models, while maintaining SOC 2-grade security and global compliance automation.
+Rise is designed for the opposite.
+It runs global payroll for contractors and employees across 190+ countries, supports 90+ local currencies, gives workers control over their withdrawal currency every cycle, and operates through contractor, AOR, and EOR models, all while maintaining SOC 2 Type II security and automated global compliance.

-Unlike payroll software built around a single domestic system, Rise supports hybrid fiat + crypto payouts as teams expand.
+Unlike payroll software built around a single domestic system, Rise supports hybrid fiat and crypto payouts as teams expand.

-Book a demo to see how Rise can support your team’s payout flows across local currency and crypto in one dashboard.
+Book a demo to see how Rise handles local currency and crypto payouts for your global team in one dashboard.

 1. What is the best payroll platform for paying global teams in local currency?

-The best option is the platform that can support local currency withdrawals, worker onboarding, identity verification, documentation handling, and consistent payout execution across the countries where your team operates.
+The best option is the platform that supports local currency withdrawals, worker onboarding, identity verification, documentation handling, and consistent payout execution across the countries where your team operates.
+Rise is built for this, covering 90+ local currencies and 190+ contractor countries from one dashboard.

-2. Does Rise support workers choosing local currency, stablecoins, or crypto?
+2. Does Rise let workers choose local currency, stablecoins, or crypto?

 3. Can employers choose a contractor's payout currency on Rise?

-No. On Rise, contractors choose their payout currency themselves during each withdrawal cycle, and employers do not control that selection.
+No. On Rise, contractors select their own payout currency during each withdrawal cycle, and employers do not control that choice.
+Employers fund payroll; the worker decides how to receive it.

-6. What funding methods can employers use on Rise?
+4. What funding methods can employers use to run payroll on Rise?